finklabs/inquirer/README.md

 * filter: (Function) Receive the user input and return the filtered value to be used inside the program.
 The value returned will be added to the Answers hash.
 * when: (Function, Boolean) Receive the current user answers hash and should return true or false depending on whether or not this question should be asked.
 The value can also be a simple boolean.
 * pageSize: (Number) Change the number of lines that will be rendered when using list, rawList, expand or checkbox.
+* modifyAnswers: (Function) Update kwargs being sent to prompt_toolkit.
+First parameter will be the current inquirer session answers.
+Function must return a dict of kwargs to update
+* modifyKwargs: (Function) Dynamically update inquirer session answers.
+First parameter will be the current inquirer session answers.

 ### User Interfaces and Styles